Many or all companies we feature compensate us. Compensation and editorial

 • PLUS Loans: There are two types of PLUS Loans, the Parent PLUS Loan and the Grad PLUS Loan.
 The Parent PLUS Loan is for parents of dependent undergraduate students, while the Grad PLUS Loan is reserved for graduate and professional students.

-Your cost of attendance largely determines how much you can borrow in federal loans.
-Your credit score doesn’t play a factor with Direct Subsidized and Unsubsidized Loans, but Direct PLUS Loans require a credit check for approval.
+Your cost of attendance determines how much you can borrow in federal loans.
+Your credit score doesn’t factor with Direct Subsidized and Unsubsidized Loans, but Direct PLUS Loans require a credit check for approval.

 Private student loans in California

-Due to borrowing limits set on federal student loans, many borrowers need private loans to augment their financial aid.
+Due to borrowing limits on federal student loans, many borrowers need to borrow state private loans to augment their financial aid.
 To help you find funding faster, we’ve analyzed several lenders to bring you these top choices for student loans in California.

 College Ave